June 1, 1660 was the day Mary Dyer chose to die, and with her death, bring an end to religious oppression.

 - She knew Roger Williams, the proponent of separation of church and state, who worked closely with William Dyer for several decades.

-- Her Quaker friends Robinson and Stevenson had been severely whipped in Plymouth Colony and were hanged before her eyes in Boston in 1659.
+- Her Quaker friends William Robinson and Marmaduke Stevenson had been severely whipped in Plymouth Colony and were hanged before her eyes in Boston in 1659.

 - Other Quaker friends, Katherine Marbury Scott and Herodias Long Gardner, were stripped to the waist and whipped in Boston.
-Robert Harper and the Southwicks were whipped often and imprisoned.
+Robert Harper and Lawrence and Cassandra Southwick and their adult children were whipped often and imprisoned.

 - The 1663 Rhode Island Charter of Liberties contained the very things Mary wrote in her letter, including liberty of conscience and the right to free passage through Massachusetts.